 Qualified master shoemakers, Ignacio Aldanondo and Catuxa Fernández, have received the National Prize for Innovation in Crafts in 2019.
 The classes are face-to-face at Aldanondo y Fdez’s atelir at calle Notariat, 5 in Barcelona (Rabal area, near MACBA museum).

-- Leather and necessary materials for the assembly of a pair of sandals.
+- Leather and necessary materials for the assembly of a pair of shoes in the chosen size.
 It includes a pattern or leather cut already prepared for assembly.